 From online shopping to general browsing, the online user experience has undergone dramatic changes since Bing Crosby first sang about busy sidewalks and people dressed in holiday style.
-The days of bulky desktops and dial up are long over – the mobile revolution is underway and thriving.
+The days of bulky desktops and dial-up are long over – the mobile revolution is underway and thriving.

 When your business depends on your online presence, this trend is no joke.
 These days, more than half of website traffic in the world comes from mobile devices – in fact, the percentage of mobile traffic increased from 31.2 to 52.6 percent from the start of 2015 to the end of 2019 alone.

 Fortunately, there’s a way to improve your website for this growing group of users: responsive web design.
-As mobile usage continues to gain popularity, embracing responsive web design will not only make your more appealing to customers, it’s good for business as well.
+As mobile usage continues to gain popularity, embracing responsive web design will not only make your more appealing to customers, but it’s good for business as well.

 What is Responsive Web Design?

 In a time when people use devices of all sizes to access your site, responsive web design allows you to tailor your site to your users’ devices.
-A responsive site is one site, not a separate mobile and desktop version, meaning you make changes one time and in one place and your site is automatically updated for any device.
+A responsive site is one site, not a separate mobile and desktop version, meaning you make changes one time and in one place, and your site is automatically updated for any device.

 In short, responsive web design allows you to translate the look and layout of your site to your user’s device.
 There are a variety of design elements included in responsive web design.
 Here’s an example of responsive web design in action and how those elements impact the mobile version of your site.

 The first example showcases the site on desktop, whereas the second is how it responds to a mobile device.
-As you can see, the mobile design changes in order to accommodate the shape and size of the mobile device.
-For instance, the text and image layout formats better for a longer screen while the main navigation is combined into a tappable menu icon to prevent the need for horizontal scrolling.
+As you can see, the mobile design changes to accommodate the shape and size of the mobile device.
+For instance, the text and image layout formats are better for a longer screen while the main navigation is combined into a tappable menu icon to prevent the need for horizontal scrolling.